Working Hours and Overtime in Qatar

 - Maximum 8 hours per day or 48 hours per week.

-- During Ramadan, working hours are reduced to 6 hours per day or 36 hours per week.
+- During Ramadan, working hours are reduced to 6 hours per day (36 per week) for all workers.

-- Overtime pay is at least basic wage + 25% for extra hours.
+- Overtime pay is at least basic wage plus 25% for extra hours.

-- Work between 9 PM and 6 AM earns a night premium of basic wage + 50%.
+- Night work between 9 PM and 6 AM earns a premium of basic wage plus 50%.

-- Workers must get a rest break after 5 consecutive hours of work.
+- Workers must get a rest break after 5 consecutive hours.
 Breaks are not counted as working time.

 - Every worker is entitled to at least one rest day per week, usually Friday.